Star Wars: The Rise of Skywalker makes Finn less 'goofy' than Last Jedi, says John Boyega

-It's only a month until Star Wars: The Rise of Skywalker concludes the latest trilogy.
+We only have a month until Star Wars: The Rise of Skywalker opens in theaters and concludes the latest trilogy.
 One person who's happy about that is John Boyega, who says he's done with the fooling around of previous movie The Last Jedi.

 Fans were divided about The Last Jedi's irreverently comic tone, but it seems that Finn will get serious in Rise of Skywalker.